-“Would you dance with me Iri?” the Young Light asked suddenly.
+“Will you dance with me Iri?” the Young Light asked suddenly.

 Speaking with the Iri gave little distraction, but did offer some release.
 Having an ear to talk to with a mouth bound by law meant that anything could be said without the fear of it being repeated.

 Iri flashed an open hand then.
 This gesture meant: “Have no illusions about me.
 I am not worthy of language, I am nothing.”

 “Would you deny a request by the crown-to-be?”
 Kurono asked, with a smile, “dance me with now, I demand it.”

 Following these words, the Little Light stood up and went to take the servant’s hands.
 Iri could not refuse such a request, or any other.
 It was the law.

 Kurono lead the confused Iri into a waltz.
 “Do as I do.”
 They followed each other’s steps well enough, the servant was good at following instructions.
 After a few minutes of this, it was difficult to tell that this Iri had never before danced a waltz.
 Iri had been part of Kurono’s life for a long time and knew many secrets, like how this Young Light deemed pomparu farts more pleasant than Demeri’s tantrums

 “I’ve been thinking about this a lot,” the Young Crown began, “you’ve never given me any gifts on any of my past Green Days.
 I am very upset about that.”

 Iri began to sweat, upsetting Kurono was punishable by death.

 “Don’t worry!
 I know what I want you to give me,” both stopped dancing then, but Kurono kept hold of the servant.
 “I want, no, I need to hear your voice.”